 The risk of developing osteoarthritis in the knees or hips from running only seems to be high if one runs when injured or runs intensively for too long without adequate and timely rest periods.
 A high body mass index (BMI) and/or a previous knee or hip injury (e.g. a meniscus injury) will increase the risk too.
 Again it’s all about achieving the right balance between the physical activity and rest time – too much of either won’t help.

 Overall, running is better than not running at all (of course up to a sensible point) when it comes to preventing arthritis or damage to the knee joints.
-It’s important to wear shoes you are personally comfortable running in (whatever the price, technology, brand, marketing hype about pronation or supination, what other people like, etc. – wear whatever you find comfortable).
+It’s important to wear shoes that you are personally comfortable running in (whatever the price, technology, brand, stuff about pronation or supination, landing on your heels or the balls of your feet, having high arches or flat feet, a narrow or wide gait, what other people like, etc. – wear whatever you find comfortable).
 And warm up gradually and sufficiently before going hard.
 Listen to your body too (after intimately understanding the differences between soreness and injury), and get enough rest if you’re somebody who runs for hundreds of miles every week.